ChildBrainLab/ChildBrainLab.github.io/docs/tutorials/nirs_env_wt.md

   - and more
 - moreover, the exact versions of these dependency packages are maintained across users ensuring consistent results

 The process for starting and connecting to a server is a bit lengthy, but is streamlined by the use of some helpful bash scripts.
+Note that you must be either connected to the VPN or on WUSTL internat.
 The full proceedings are as follows:
 1. Load the virtual environment, giving access to Jupyter and all of the dependencies
 2. Launch a Jupyter Notebook server (from DynoSparky) on a specific port
 3. Open an SSH tunnel to that port of DynoSparky on your local machine